johnstonskj/rust-ci/README.md

 * `cargo-publish.sh` - publish either a crate or a workspace; in the case of a workspace it has to publish each crate individually and in order.
   * guarded by `$CARGO_DEPLOY`.

+The `bin` directory also contains the `logging.sh` script that simply sets up the internal logging functions used by the other scripts.

 ## Other Stuff